manthan307/nota-cms/README.md

 # Nota CMS

 I building a Headless cms in golang which use postgresql as database.
-The project is not complete yet i'm still developing it just to learn more about CMS.
+This is just fun project.

 ## Run this porject